Scientific Name

 Description

-Agave americana 'Marginata' is a large, solitary, or slowly-clumping succulent that forms beautiful rosettes of gray-green leaves with cream to yellow stripes along the margins.
-The rosettes grow up to 6 feet (1.8 m) tall and up to 8 feet (2.4 m) wide.
-Leaves arch and curl and have a pointed tip and sharp marginal spines.
-They grow up to 5 feet (1.5 m) long and up to 10 inches (25 cm) wide.
-The rosettes do not bloom until they are several decades or so old and die after flowering.
-Flowers are yellow or greenish-yellow, up to 4 inches (10 cm) long, and bloom in panicles at the branch ends.
-This cultivar is sometimes referred to as Agave americana 'Variegata'.
+Agave americana 'Marginata' is a beautiful large succulent that forms slowly clumping rosettes of gray-green leaves with cream to yellow stripes along the margins.
+The rosettes can reach up to 6 feet (1.8 m) in height and 8 feet (2.4 m) in diameter.
+The leaves arch and curl and have sharp marginal spines and a dark brown terminal spine.
+They can grow up to 5 feet (1.5 m) long and 10 inches (25 cm) wide.

 How to Grow and Care for Agave americana 'Marginata'

 Light: These plants require full sun to part shade.
-If you are growing Agaves indoors, choose a bright, sunny window with as much sun possible.
+If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.

-Soil: Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.
+Soil: Agaves will tolerate most soils as long as they have good drainage but prefer sandy or rocky soil.

 Hardiness: Agave americana 'Marginata' can withstand temperatures as low as 10 to 50 °F (-12.2 to 10 °C), USDA hardiness zones 8a to 11b.